Tessa Arias, Chef and Cookbook Author

 One of the first things we learned in my baking class in culinary school was how to temper chocolate.

-I was SO excited to learn how to do this because for some reason it always really intimidated me and I never tried to learn it on my own.
+I was SO excited to learn because it always really intimidated me.

 Sprinkle of Science